 Varicocele does not directly cause sexual dysfunction or premature ejaculation but can cause serious problems such as reducing sperm’s motility and changing their shape.
 Fortunately, even though 20-30% of young men suffer from varicocele, most get treated with modern varicocelectomy treatment methods.

 In a varicocele, the veins do not transfer oxygen-depleted blood from the testicles to the kidney, so the blood remains around the testicle and causes discomfort.
 In general, varicocele is divided into three categories based on its severity: grade 1 (mild), grade 2 (moderate), and grade 3 (severe).

 Varicocele grade 1

-It is a common type of varicocele that is often diagnosed by color doppler ultrasound.
+Grade 1 varicocele is a common type of varicocele often diagnosed by colour doppler ultrasound.
 After the initial preparation of the patient, the doctor performs periodical examinations on him to find the varicocele vein.

 Varicocele grade 2